 - The progress bar will appear in the middle of the screen while it is busy.

-- When it is done capturing an image, there is a small beep afterward.
+- When it is done capturing an image, it plays a small beep sound.

 Now, when you export a movie or image sequence, you can choose the source.
 If you want to make one from your video assist frames, it will look how it did in the animation window.